3DStreet/3dstreet/tutorials/3DStreet-streetmix-tutorial.md

 ![image](https://user-images.githubusercontent.com/39531367/142091286-a8653e6f-4f64-44dc-9920-33f23a4cf6ad.png)

 Next, navagate to [https://github.3d.st/#https://streetmix.net/kfarr/3](https://github.3d.st/#https://streetmix.net/kfarr/3) or your locally hosted instance of 3dstreet.
-Enter your url into the search bar and refresh the scene.
+Enter your url into the search bar and refresh the scene or press enter.

 ![image](https://user-images.githubusercontent.com/39531367/142097255-daf93b77-1281-4aa8-a52c-b47c47496f59.png)

+Enjoy your streetmix street in 3D!
+Feel free to share your street with freinds and family.
+If you would like to make instant changes to your work, simply edit your street in streetmix.
+Then, you can reload your 3dstreet page to see your edits applied.

 ## Final Thoughts

 Notes for PR:

 Since the current iteration of our technology revolves around our users ability to create street layouts in streetmix and import them into 3DStreet, it is important that we have a clear tutorial for how to navigate this inherently unintuitive process.

+If you have any questions, comments, or concerns, do not hesitate to reach out to [@srothst1](https://github.com/srothst1) or [@kfarr](https://github.com/kfarr).